Tubbz-alt/pbg/README.md

 # pbg
-(Prefix Boolean Grammar) A simple grammar for writing boolean expressions implemented in a small, portable C library.
+A simple grammar for writing boolean expressions implemented in a small, portable C library.

 [about](#about) | [example](#example) | [design goals](#design-goals) | [formal definition](#formal-definition) | [API](#API)